microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

         + Method Info
         * IL Graph
 4. OnClassLoad
-    * Intellitrace uses this callback which occurs every time a new class loads to update the type system.
+    * IntelliTrace uses this callback which occurs every time a new class loads to update the type system.
 This callback MUST be optional as it incurs high overhead
     * Parameters:
         * Method Info
         * Class Info?
         * IMetadataImport
 5. Function Enter / Function Exit
     * These callbacks are issued every time a function is called and every time a function returns.
-Intellitrace and Production BPs don’t use these, but Tofino does.
+IntelliTrace and Production BPs don’t use these, but Tofino does.
 Note that these also incur large runtime overhead and use a naked calling convention making it difficult to multiplex
 6. Inline tracking
     * This allows components to track where a method has been inlined.
-Intellitrace turns inlining off globally today.
+IntelliTrace turns inlining off globally today.
 Tofino allows inlining to occur.
     * Inlining greatly complicates the way the profiler works.
 However, the increase in performance is likely worth building something into the high level structures to make it easy to go from a metadata token to its inline sites to allow consumers to easily rejit all of the parent function to undo inlining.

 Instrumentation Methods implements the ICorProfilerCallback interfaces (2, 3, 4, 5) to receive notifications of these events from the profiler manager.
 The profiler manager will expose the higher level api to allow the instrumentation methods to co-exist and make writing them easier.
 For instance, when receiving a jit callback, instrumentation methods can query the ProfilerManager to map MethodId to an instance of IMethodInfo and use that to get the instruction graph, examine metadata etc…